|

 hair

-cell as a sensory receptor
+as a sensory receptor and

 and

-balance :from its function
+:from its function to

-pathophysiologial relevance
+relevance

 - Pascal Martin (FRANCE) and